chrisstef/modern-crypto-punks/README.md

-## Getting Started with Create React App
+## React Nft Challenge.

 In this application we build a modern Cryptopunk clone with React Js & Web 3.0.

 - Using Thirdweb to build the backend needed for an Ethereum APP

-- Using React JS we build the Frontend of our Web Application and we estabilish conntection with our NFT collection.
+- Using React JS to build the Frontend of our Web Application while we estabilish conntection with our NFT collection.

+The scripts will be upgrading occasionally with new features added.
+Stay tuned!!

 ## Available Scripts